Skip to main content

 Vaccinations & Health and Safety Precautions

-Students are required to understand what vaccinations are necessary to enter their destination country, as well as any health and safety precautions generally recommended by the CDC.
+It is your responsibility as a study abroad student to review and understand what vaccinations are necessary to enter your destination country, as well as any health and safety precautions generally recommended by the CDC.

 Hunter Policies